What is Peripheral Arterial Disease PAD?

-Peripheral Arterial Disease (PAD), also known as peripheral vascular disease (PVD), is a very common condition affecting 20 percent of Americans age 65 and older.
+Peripheral Arterial Disease PAD, also known as peripheral vascular disease (PVD), is a very common condition affecting 20% of Americans age 65 and older.
 Peripheral Arterial Disease (PAD) develops most commonly as a result of atherosclerosis, or hardening of the arteries, which occurs when cholesterol and scar tissue build up, forming a substance called plaque inside the arteries.
 This is a very serious condition.
 The clogged arteries cause decreased blood flow to the legs, which can result in pain when walking, and eventually gangrene and amputation.
 Because atherosclerosis is a systemic disease (that is, affects the body as a whole), individuals with Peripheral Arterial Disease (PAD) are likely to have blocked arteries in other areas of the body.
 Thus, those with PAD are at increased risk for heart disease, aortic aneurysms and stroke.
 Peripheral Arterial Disease is also a marker for diabetes, hypertension and other conditions.
-Peripheral Arterial Disease may also be caused by blood clots.

-PAD Symptoms: The most common symptom of Peripheral Arterial Disease PAD is called intermittent claudication, which is painful cramping in the leg or hip that occurs when walking or exercising and typically disappears when the person stops the activity.
+A common symptom of Peripheral Arterial Disease or PAD is called intermittent claudication, which is painful cramping in the leg or hip that occurs when walking or exercising and typically disappears when the person stops the activity.
+You may also experience:

 - Numbness, tingling and weakness in the lower legs and feet

 - Burning or aching pain in feet or toes when resting

 - Sore on leg or foot that won’t heal